Gitorious-backup/gitorious-docker/README.md

     sudo docker run ${PORT_OPTIONS} ${VOLUME_OPTIONS} gitorious/gitorious:latest

-On the first run Docker will need to download Gitorious image from the public Docker registry.
+On the first run Docker will need to download Gitorious image from the public Docker registry which will take a few minutes.

+### The easy way: gitoriousctl

-You can use the provided `start` script that makes it easier by defaulting to:
+You can use the provided `gitoriousctl` script (you may need to clone this repository first to get it) that makes starting, stopping and introspecting the container easier.

+Start the container with:

+    ./gitoriousctl start

+It runs the `docker run` command with the following options:

 * `-p 7080:80 -p 7022:22 -p 9418:9418` for port forwarding,
 * `-v /var/lib/gitorious:/var/lib/gitorious` for volume mapping.

-Look at this script to get familiar with starting the container.
-Also feel free to adjust the values in it until you're happy with your setup.

 Booting the application with all its components should not take longer than 60 seconds.
 You should then be able to access Gitorious at [http://localhost:7080/](http://localhost:7080/).

+Stop the container with:

+    ./gitoriousctl stop

-To stop the container just hit ctrl-c.
+Check if the container is running:

+    ./gitoriousctl status

+If you know what your're doing and you want to inspect the running container from the inside you can ssh into the it with:

+    ./gitoriousctl ssh

+Look at this script to get familiar with managing the container.
+Also feel free to adjust the values in it until you're happy with your setup.

-See [documentation of the docker run command](http://docs.docker.io/en/latest/commandline/cli/#run) for additional options you can use when starting the container.
+Also, see [documentation of the docker run command](http://docs.docker.io/en/latest/commandline/cli/#run) for additional options you can use when starting the container.